zeroabsolute/RESTGuide/README.md

 A good and flexible representation for errors in REST APIs, based on many existing models, would be the following:
 - _code_: A unique identifier, which can be an integer or a hash.
 It will be used to identify the error (we can use only the status code for that since we can have multiple errors with the same status).
 - _name_: A human-readable message, describing the error.
 - _details_: This field could be an array or an object with more detailed information on the error.
 For example, if this is a validation error (i.e. status 400), the details field would be an array of objects, where each item would represent an invalid field and the validation error for that.
-If this is another error (i.e. thrown from a third-party library or service), we could put the whole error as returned by the library to the details field.
-This is of no interest to the client, but it would help in debugging the problem.
+If this is another error (i.e. thrown from a third-party library or service), we could put the error string as returned by the library to the details field.

 ## API versioning